HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 ### Cumulative Layout Shift

-<a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a> (CLF) - is a measure of the largest burst of _layout shift scores_ for every unexpected layout shift that occurs during the entire lifespan of a page.
+<a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a> (CLF) is a measure of the largest burst of _layout shift scores_ for every unexpected layout shift that occurs during the entire lifespan of a page.

 Again, Jekyll shows great performance here.
 88% are good results.
-Then Hugo - 85%, Gatsby - 82%, Next.js - 75%, and Nuxt.js 75%.
+Followed by Hugo at 85%, Gatsby at 82%, Next.js at 75%, and Nuxt.js 75%.

 {{ figure_markup(
   image="CLS-distribution-SSG.png",